 Contingency for future closure:

-In addition, in the event of a further shutdown, all students will be issued with a paper pack of work, designed to cover 2 weeks of learning.
+In the event of a further shutdown, all students will be issued with a paper pack of work, designed to cover 2 weeks of learning within 2 days of the closure.
 This will help facilitate students without internet access.
 This will also allow a few days for staff to set up the online platform and upload work.

 Policy for dealing with a staff member or student who becomes sick with COVID-19 symptoms (approved by Public Health Commissioner):

 Any staff or students who are sick are encouraged not to attend school.
 All rewards and incentives for good attendance will be removed and all will be urged to take a cautious approach.
 If in doubt, stay at home.
 Parents should inform the school of any absence and a record taken in order for us to begin to observe any pattern.
 A robust screening procedure will also be put in place.

 Parents will also be notified and regularly reminded of the need to inform us if anyone in their household is suspected of COVID-19.
 If this happens we will seek advice from local health authorities.